sqonk/phext-datakit/docs/api/Importer.md

 ```
 Import a CSV from a local file on disk or a URL.

-Provides a fast and convienient way of importing data from CSV formats.
+Provides a fast and convenient way of importing data from CSV formats.
 Each row is returned to your callback method as an array of values, where you may do as you desire with it.
 Alternatively if you pass in `NULL` as the callback then all the data will be returned as an array.

 Your callback method should be in the format of: